cvonk/vscode-starters/ESP32/README.md

       "board/esp32-wrover.cfg"   // update "board/esp32-wrover.cfg" or "board/esp-wroom-32.cfg"
     ],
 ```
+- For WROVER modules use `board/esp32-wrover.cfg`, has 1.8V SPI flash (because of PSRAM limitations)
+- For WROOM modules use `board/esp-wroom-32.cfg`, has 3.3V SPI flash.
+The flash voltage is important, because GPIO12 is [shared with SPI flash](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/jtag-debugging/tips-and-quirks.html#why-to-set-spi-flash-voltage-in-openocd-configuration)].
+Selecting the wrong voltage may cause flash uploads to fail.

 Debugging requires symbolic data and gets easier when the code is not optimized for runtime or size.
 Use `[F1] » ESP-IDF: Launch gui configuration tool` to specify the `Debug (-Og)` compiler optimalization level.

 Press `ctrl-e` `d` to Built, upload and monitor over the serial port.
 Note that you can also upload the binary over JTAG (`program_esp filename.bin 0x10000 verify`).